owlchester/kanka/README.md

 Development should be done on your own fork of the repository in the `develop` branch, with substantial new features done in a separate branch.

-**Tagging** is only done on the master branch.
+**Tagging** is only done on the main branch.

 ### Production

-Once a feature is ready and tested, the admin will merge it into the master branch.
+Once a feature is ready and tested, the admin will merge it into the main branch.
 There is no auto-deploy to the servers.

 ## Translations